Read John Locke with voice, context, and method in the same frame.

 ([Social Contract Stanford Encyclopedia of Philosophy]) Locke proposed individuals have inherent natural rights (life, liberty, property) that justify government by consent.
 This theory impacted democratic thought and revolutions.

-1. John Locke’s 7 Greatest Contributions to Philosophy: Here is an annotated list of John Locke’s 7 greatest contributions to philosophy.
+1. John Locke’s 7 Greatest Contributions to Philosophy: An annotated list of John Locke’s 7 greatest contributions to philosophy.

 Prompt 3: Provide the most likely causes behind Locke becoming a notable philosopher.